POINTS TO PONDER

 "It is true in life, people look the best who are spiritually fit and developed and whole.
 And everyone can be; it just takes a few more lives for some.
 Sometimes people miss the next lesson, and then also lose some of what they had.
 But generally it can be onward and upward.

-"People who take their own lives lose all they've learned in that life, and more--except young people.
+"People who take their own lives lose the lessons they were supposed to learn in that life, and more--except young people.
 They were not ready to learn yet, but fell through the web of meaning.
 They start over again soon.
 But those who had begun to learn lose that and more.
 Fear is the barrier to love and growth and cocreativity, but despair is a wall around fear, even--so high one does not even see fears to be overcome.

 "The person who despairs is beyond emotions of growth.
 In fact, if you can make a desperate person afraid, he or she will save him or herself.
 A desperate person in a house, about to take a bottle of pills, will run out and save themselves if that house catches fire."
 (11/19/95 - Y#2)

-"The innkeepers didn't know who we were.
-They came with the mobs and claimed the ruins as theirs.
+"The owners came with the mobs and claimed the ruins as theirs.
 Gaston passed us off as the former lower-level staff.
 He was as noble as we, but it did not matter.
 They thought him to be a stable hand.
 His hands were burned in the fire.
 They thought he had helped set them but he was really trying to save some of his family's things; but he let them think he was a Republican."
 (11/20/95 - W#13)

 "I am guiding and training and learning... and dancing and partying.
 I am training other guides in certain areas of my vast expertise (humility).
 And insights into diversity issues, how to help people find their own identities... hard for mixed people, like me.
 I teach.
 And how to make people feel welcome.